svdgraaf/doorman/readme.md

 - Go to the [slack api](https://api.slack.com/apps), and click "create a new app".
 - Give a name, and select your workspace
 - Activate:
- o Incoming webhooks
+  - Incoming webhooks
- o Interactive components (use the api gateway endpoint that you noted before, ignore `Load URL`) o Permissions: Install the app in your workspace, and note the token.
+  - Interactive components (use the api gateway endpoint that you noted before, ignore `Load URL`)
+  - Permissions: Install the app in your workspace, and note the token.
 You'll need `chat:write:bot`, `channels:read` and `incoming-webhook`.
 - Deploy the app again with the new environment variables

 That should be it.
 Whenever the Deeplens rekognizes someone, it will upload into the S3 bucket.
 Which will trigger the other lambda functions.